-What to do if you are sexually harassed?
+What to do if you are sexually harassed in India?

 Call attention to it or do the elbow jab to keep them away.
 If that doesn’t work, call the attention of the public or police.
 It’s not supposed to be happening and locals may come down on the victimizer.

 Tip: There are many kind, gentlemen in India.
 However, to be safe, I’d advise women to avoid showing overly-friendly interest or flirting with Indian men, if there is no romantic interest.
 Politeness can be misinterpreted and magnified.
 In the past I’ve given my number or email out to helpful Indian men who showed concern over my safety.
 My phone rang several times a day, and I was emailed by one gentleman for a few years.
 If you reach out for help, look towards families and women first.

 When I was there, the most drastic news I heard was about a foreign woman getting acid thrown in her face.
 She was staying with an young Indian man, having relations and then wanted to leave.
 The Indian family I was staying with at the time, feared my leaving their home, due to this incident.
 This case was an extreme case that generally doesn’t happen to travelers, but …acid throwing is something Indian women in extreme cases, have been subject to in the past.